 - However, trying to remove an actual correct item that is reporting as a derogatory item on credit report can be somewhat challenging

 - How credit repair works are when consumers dispute a derogatory item to the credit reporting agencies stating that the item is incorrect or does not belong to them

-- The credit bureaus then notifies the actual creditor
+- The credit bureaus then notify the actual creditor

 - The creditor has 30 days to report back to the credit reporting agencies with proof that the item reported is correct

 If the creditor does not respond back in 30 days, the credit bureaus need to remove and delete the derogatory information off the credit report.

 Can I Qualify For Mortgage With Bad Credit?